spatie/laravel-backup/UPGRADING.md

 ## From v8 to v9

+- Ensure your config/backup.php file is in sync with the latest settings.
+You can copy paste the missing defaults from this [config file](https://github.com/spatie/laravel-backup/blob/main/config/backup.php).
-- (All keys in the config file are still snake_cased.
-Rename any camelCased keys to their snake_cased counterparts)
+- All keys in the config file are still snake_cased.
+Rename any camelCased keys to their snake_cased counterparts

 ## From v7 to v8